 The Food Act 2014 came into force 1 March 2016.
-It applies to schools and Kura that are selling food or providing it as part of their paid holiday programme.
-New schools opening in 2017 will need to register before selling any food.
-Existing schools have until 31 March 2018 to register if they need to
+It applies to schools and kura that are selling food or providing it as part of their paid holiday programme.

 What schools need to do to comply with the law

-- You will need to use a written plan, called a food control plan.
+- You'll need to use a written plan, called a food control plan.
 This helps you to manage food safety on a day-to-day basis

-- You will need to register (with your local council) and get checked to make sure everything is in order
+- You'll need to register (with your local council) and get checked to make sure everything is in order.

-If your school only sells pre-packaged food (e.g.hot pies)
+If your school only sells pre-packaged food (for example hot pies)

-This means registering and getting checked, but doesn’t require a written plan
+You'll follow what’s called a national programme.
+This means registering and getting checked, but doesn’t require a written plan.

-If your School only sell pre-packaged shelf-stable food like chocolate bars or dried fruit and nuts
+If your school only sells pre-packaged shelf-stable food like chocolate bars or dried fruit and nuts

-MPI’s school leaflet Schools - What does the Food Act mean for me? has the full list of food activities that need to be registered or are exempt.
+The Ministry for Primary Industries (MPI) provides a list of food activities that need to be registered or are exempt.

 Even if you don’t need to register, food must be safe and suitable, and you can be held accountable if you make people sick.

-- Get food safety advice and resources on MPI’s website.
+You'll find food safety advice and resources on the Ministry for Primary Industries' website.

-- Go to MPI’s website for more information about the Food Act 2014, including the steps to register.
+The website also has more information about the Food Act 2014, including the steps to register.

-- If you have any questions or concerns get in touch with your local council or email MPI at email@example.com
+If you have any questions or concerns get in touch with your local council or email MPI.

 Last reviewed: Has this been useful?
 Give us your feedback